How to Introduce Yourself in an Email in [Almost] Every Situation

 1. Write a compelling subject line.

-Here are some examples of compelling subject lines.
+Here are some examples of compelling subject lines for introductory emails.

 Networking Subject Lines